 Everyday Christian life is a series of setbacks and wins, challenges, and celebrations.
 We “press on” when we remember how valuable we are to Him and how much He sacrificed on our behalf.

 At the end of the day, the only thing that matters is what God thinks of you!
 Reflect on these truths regularly.
-Fully embrace your new identity in Christ as a beloved child of God!
+Fully embrace your identity in Christ as a beloved child of God!

 Blessings!